 - $5,000 stipend to cover living expenses for the duration of the unpaid internship.

-- Tuition to attend The Campaign School at Yale, a five–day intensive course at Yale Law School on the basics of running a successful political campaign.
+- Tuition for required attendance to The Campaign School at Yale, a five–day intensive course at Yale Law School on the basics of running a successful political campaign.
+Courses will be conducted remotely from Monday, June 6, through Friday, June 10, 2022.
+Fellows will be required to sign a Code of Conduct.
+To learn more about the programming of The Campaign School, you may register for one of their upcoming information sessions.

 The WIG Application

-The Women in Government Fellowship application is found in the Student Grants and Fellowships database, and must include:
+The Women in Government Fellowship application can be found in the Student Grants and Fellowships database, and must include:

 - Internship Description(s): Detail up to five eligible internships you’ve applied for (does not need to be secured before deadline).

-- Essay: Respond to a prompt that focuses on the lack of representation of women in government.
+- Essay: Respond to a prompt that focuses on the lack of representation in government.

 - Résumé: one page.
 Visit the OCS Resume page for guidance.